Elementary Disability Awareness Curriculum

 Why Disability Awareness for Elementary Students?

 For students, the opportunity to give voice to their curiosity about disabilities is powerful and promotes understanding and sensitivity.
 For students with disabilities, we see increased confidence and willingness to talk about their challenges without fear of judgement.
-Parents of students with disabilities want their children to feel part of the school community.
-Parents of students without disabilities want their students to better understand their classmates and build empathy towards all people
+Families of students with disabilities want their children to feel part of the school community.
+Families of students without disabilities want their students to better understand their classmates and build empathy towards all people

 Disability Awareness helps to break down barriers to acceptance and inclusion of people with all types of disabilities.
 Through awareness, students develop empathy, which first affects their attitudes and then evolves into behavioral changes.
 Through this work students are inspired to become agents of change for inclusion.

 Autism is a developmental disability that usually appears during the first three years of life.
 It affects how a person’s brain works, but not all people with autism are affected in the same way.
 A person who lives with autism may have trouble with social, emotional and communication skills.